 During the pandemic, we noticed our children becoming more and more anxious, depressed and withdrawn.
 Living without the activities and outside friendships that they were used to was beginning to take its toll and we worried that their long-term mental health would be permanently affected.
 In 2020, we had heard that a new Rosauers grocery store had opened in Ridgefield, WA. and since our families in Eastern WA. & Idaho always shopped at Rosauers, we thought it would be fun to check it out.
 It was then that we noticed a “For Lease” sign on the last available space to rent in the Discovery Ridge complex.
 We thought, “What could it hurt to just inquire?”
 When we spoke with the owner, he was incredibly enthusiastic and supportive of our vision, relating to us that he had been holding out for a local home decor and gift boutique to take the space.
 We took this as a sign that we were doing the right thing, and that opening a shop that would involve our children and bring some hope to them and our community would be helpful and healing.
 We were asking our kids to be brave about growing up in a scary and uncertain time, so we decided to show them how and not just tell them to do it.
 In November, 2020, we took the plunge and invested our own capital, not borrowing a single penny and we still do not operate under any form of credit.
 Sink or swim.
 If we can’t make it, then we fold.
 We rely totally upon sales, and we support our makers.
 Most shops require rent plus commission and many times, for their vendors to work.
 We do everything ourselves, from our own advertising, manning the shop, managing finances/inventory to cleaning up the place.
 This is why our hours are a bit later in the day, we spend our mornings getting everything ready for you- from picking up deliveries to working on our books.
 We are home-spun and semi-professional-ha!

 Our goal is to be ourselves, to not judge or divide people and to keep it lighthearted & fun!
+We believe that our customers’ needs are important and that kind and friendly service are essential.
+We are here to make your experience as positive and uplifting as possible.
 Thank you so much for taking the time to understand and read our story, we hope that you will visit us soon!

 Blessings! – Sara & Jim